LeNPaul/Millennial/_posts/2021-08-13-Sonys-homebrew-fail.md

 image: /assets/img/random/sony-fuckup.webp
 ---

 Could Sony have been worth as much as Apple?
 It sounds like a ludicrous proposition in 2021.
 Today, Apple [has enough saved up](https://www.investors.com/etfs-and-funds/sectors/sp500-every-american-apple-has-more-cash-than-anyone/) to buy every single Sony share in circulation - cash - and still have tens of billions left in the bank.
+Tim Apple could have Sony's Tokyo headquarter turned into a parking lot for a laugh.

 Things were different when the PSP came out in 2005.
 Sony's market cap at the time was [$36 billion](https://companiesmarketcap.com/sony/marketcap/) to [Apple's $26](https://companiesmarketcap.com/apple/marketcap/). *Sony was actually the bigger company.*